rosewarnedm/acute_demand_project/README.md

 Up the speed of dissemination of approved pathways, and the pace of change in general.

+Simply stated pieces of knowledge if clinically validated (eg 'The D-dimer threshold could safely be increased to 700ng/mL for exclusion of pulmonary embolism') have both savings implications and workforce implications.
+This particular nugget would save about £5 million pounds if uniformly implemented UK-wide and would relieve the burden of 5 WTE consultant radiologists.

 CT brain is a significant resource drain, and outsourcing at night is expensive with little clinical return.
 AI models used as triage agents could significantly reduce costs by time-shifting reporting.